If you only have 2 days in Kyoto, Japan, go see these 7 temples and shrines.

 While some other temples and shrines enable prayers for good luck, safety, marriage, or business prosperity, the god of Yasui Kinpira-gu receives and grants prayers for “en-kiri,” or breaking of connections.
 Think breakups, ending friendships, or disowning a family member.

-In a positive light, the god can “sever” the connection you have with disease or misfortune, and then “forge” a new positive connection with prosperity and good health.
+In a positive light, the god can “sever” your connection with disease or misfortune and then “forge” a new positive connection with prosperity and good health.
 Check out the enkiri/enmusubi stone!

 History: